 I go back and forth between thinking George and Martha sitting side by side in the necessary is romantic and remembering that everyone back then had constant dysentery.
 At one point, George Washington was so affected by the condition that he had to put a pillow beneath him on his horse.

-Though I have to say there is something comforting in the thought that maybe, some two hundred-odd years ago in that three-holed necessary at Mount Vernon, George Washington didn’t have to suffer alone.
+And there is something comforting in the thought that maybe, some two hundred-odd years ago in that three-holed necessary at Mount Vernon, George Washington didn’t have to suffer alone.